mholt/archiver/README.md

 The archiver package allows you to easily create and open archives, walk their contents, extract specific files, compress and decompress files, and even stream archives in and out using pure io.Reader and io.Writer interfaces, without ever needing to touch the disk.
 See [package godoc documentation](https://godoc.org/github.com/mholt/archiver) to learn how to do this -- it's really slick!

+**Security note: This package does NOT attempt to mitigate zip-slip attacks.** It is [extremely difficult](https://github.com/rubyzip/rubyzip/pull/376) [to do properly](https://github.com/mholt/archiver/pull/65#issuecomment-395988244) and [seemingly impossible to mitigate effectively across platforms](https://github.com/golang/go/issues/20126).
+[Attempted fixes have broken processing of legitimate files in production](https://github.com/mholt/archiver/pull/70#issuecomment-423267320), rendering the program unusable.
+Our recommendation instead is to inspect the contents of an untrusted archive before extracting it (this package provides `Walkers`) and decide if you want to proceed with extraction.

 ## Project Values